Ellamental2/obsidian-sylvalia/Liurnia.md

-A very cold town to the north west of [[Sylvalia]]. known Frost Giant farmer, who grows red snake li
+A very cold town to the north west of [[Sylvalia]]. known Frost Giant farmer, who grows red snake like flowers.